 - Chloramine harms stomach-related mucosa.

-- Chloramine can bother stomach-related problems.
+- Chloramine can cause stomach-related problems.

 - It is proposed that monochloramine is in charge of gastric tumors.